QC2023-Group-3/QuantumMinigolf/README.md

 ## Introduction

 Quantum Minigolf reinvents the traditional game of minigolf by incorporating quantum mechanics principles, featuring a golf ball with quantum behavior distinct from classical physics.
-Developed through sophisticated Python programming, this project serves as a simulation to demonstrate an in-depth understanding of quantum phenomena.
+Developed through basic Python programming, this project serves as a simulation to demonstrate an in-depth understanding of quantum phenomena.
 It exemplifies the application of complex quantum concepts in a familiar setting, providing an engaging and educational tool for exploring the fundamentals of quantum mechanics.

 For more information, feel free to access our presentation [here](https://docs.google.com/presentation/d/1osrnnlPmUpl-J32xCmQgU0M5aouOlaEZ45TGqRgsdBw/edit?usp=sharing).